mikailkhona/mikailkhona/README.md

-- 👋 Hi, I’m @mikailkhona
+- Hi, I’m Mikail.
-- 👀 I’m interested in Computational and theoretical systems neuroscience
+- I’m interested in Computational and theoretical systems neuroscience
-- 📫 How to reach me: mikail@mit.edu
+- How to reach me: mikail@mit.edu

 <!---
 mikailkhona/mikailkhona is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.